jmporta/ZebraGait/README.md

     ```

 ## TODO

-    - Mean skeleton: if not repeated x, no uniqueMean
+- Mean skeleton: if not repeated x, no uniqueMean.
-    - White layer (black if blob)
-    - Kill Branches (mean it is worst in case of big noise)
+- Besides of the percentage of falied frames, add a control of consecutive failed frames.
+- Automatize the compute of freq, period, mean ampl, etc...
+- Delete the ExperimentID field.
+- Able to kill the process.

 ## Known bugs